ctechfilmuniversity/conference_acsfub.github.io/README.md

     * must be 4-6 pages in length (without references),
     * must be in English,
     * adhere to an academic format (e.g. introduction, contributions, related work, problem statement, solution, future work), and
-    * should make an academic contribution as much as possible.
+    * should make an academic contribution as much as possible (but don't stress about this).

 ## Review Submission